-Visually inspect the engine fan belt for cracks, fraying, stretching and that the belt is properly seated in pulley grooves.
+Visually inspect the engine fan belt for cracks, fraying, stretching and verify the belt is properly seated in pulley grooves.
 Replace the belt according to the manufacturer's recommendations.

-Note: At the 500 hour/12 month service interval, it is recommended that the belt be replaced.
+Note: At the 500 hour/12 month service interval, it is recommended that the belt be removed and checked for wear.
 While the belt is removed, inspect pulleys and bearings.
 Rotate and feel for hard turning or unusual sounds.
+If pulleys or bearings need replacement, contact John Deere.